 Like other social media outlets, retailers’ YouTube videos can be streamed live in the store.
 The videos can debut new products, announce pop up sales, and for tutorials, demonstrating a product’s various attributes (e.g. how to accessorize a single dress to make it appropriate for work, cocktails, or Casual Friday).

 For the tutorials, engage customers in the store by asking them to play along and accessorize an outfit, then capture a quick video to share with a specific hashtag, making it appear in the YouTube stream on your displays.
 Customers will love to see their own content in the store, and the retailer can respond to the customer videos, and customers can interact with each other.

 The bottom line: use video to elevate brand awareness, engage customers, and drive store traffic, all of which lead to more sales.

 Justifying the funds to purchase the software and hardware needed for a digital sign is one of the primary factors that keeps some retailers from moving into the Digital Age.

-If a business is going to spend several thousands of dollars on a digital sign, they need to know how quickly it can convert a sale.
-What’s more, they want to know if it can be useful in any way other than showcasing sale items or implementing interactivity.
+If a business is going to spend several thousand dollars on a digital sign, they need to know how quickly it can convert a sale.
+What’s more, they want to know if it can be useful in ways other than showcasing sale items or promoting interaction.

 There has to be something else to digital displays, right?